Shy-Rez/midnight-drift/README.md

 .\midnight-drift.exe
 ```

-If you get a 'missing .dll' error, copy the files from your SFML bin/ folder and paste them into your build/ folder where the .exe was created.
+Note: If you get a 'missing .dll' error, copy the files from your SFML bin/ folder and paste them into your build/ folder where the .exe was created.

+## Future Goals

+* Multiplayer Mode: Implementing UDP socket communication for real time local network racing.

+* Track Editor: A drag and drop tool to let players design their own circuit layouts.

+* AI Opponents: Programming basic autonomous agents that can navigate the track alongside the player.

+* Web Integration: Extending the build system to support WebAssembly so the game can be played directly in a browser.

+* Career Mode: Building a campaign with locked tracks and vehicle upgrades based on lap times.